 for a year that (once again) turns into three,

-casting my pearls before swine, with two or three exceptions
+casting my pearls before swine, with several exceptions

 (one in particular),

 and Sandra mothers, also teaches, sews and paints.